LisieuxS/Insurance/README.md

 # Determining relevant features considered in a quotation for a life insurance
 #### Serrano, L. Tecnológico de Monterrey.
 Computer System Engineering: Intelligent Systems Course.
-## Abstract
 ## Introduction
-As we are becoming mature, younger generations question the health implications and environmental impact of products that in the past were considered the normal in western life.
-Common products just like: plastic, dairy products, cigarettes, coke and meat.
-So it is not surprise that with the time we want to become more aware and responsable of our future and what we can change from it.
+As we are becoming mature, younger generations question the health implications and environmental impact of products and actions that in the past were considered the normal in western life.
+Common products just like: dairy products, plastic, cigarettes, coke and meat; and actions such as mineral and agricultural explotation.
+So it is not surprise that with the time we want to become more aware and responsable of our future and what we can change about it.

-Life insurance is a service and inversion that can provide
+Life insurance is a service that gives the opportunity to the inversor of guaranteeing their loved ones with economic support.
+It requires of an actualization of contract per year, and it represent a new expense to consideration.
+But again, it is quite different the cost depending on each profile.

+If we are able to understand the relation between variables, and we are able to change some, the cost implications could be significantly reduce in our favour.

 ## Solution
-### Investigation
+The idea is to discover the relevance of the aspects that determine the final cost of the insurance and estimate a price for the user with the help of sklearn Lasso Regression and a Handmade Gradient Descent.
 ### Hypothesis
 There is a direct correlation of the age and the lifestyle to the determination of the price for a life insurance.
 ## Data Set